Practical Backups with Cloudstic Profiles

 -source local:~/Documents

-It works.
-It is also how you end up with secrets in shell history, copy-pasted commands in notes, and one slightly different command per machine.
+It is also how you end up with secrets in shell history, slightly different commands on each machine, and an automation story that becomes fragile very quickly.

 Why Profiles Matter